microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_add_to_path.md

 ### PREPEND

-Prepend items to path instead of appending.
+Prepend items to the PATH environment variable instead of appending.

 ### `<path>...`